How to Build a Document Search System from Multiple File Types

 {{ extractedText }}

-This header is what powers useful citations in answers later: the AI Agent will quote it, and your UI can show "this came from a CSV uploaded via the contracts FTP folder".
+This header is what powers useful citations in answers later: the Knowledge node quotes it during synthesis, and your UI can show "this came from a CSV uploaded via the contracts FTP folder".

 Step 5: Build the Search Endpoint